crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue with primary key columns that have a ``DEFAULT`` clause.
 That could lead to queries on the primary key column not matching the row.

+- Fixed an issue with aliased sub-relation outputs when used inside the outer where clause expression, resulting in a planner error.
+Example:
+  ``SELECT * FROM (SELECT id, true AS a FROM t1) WHERE a``